hashicorp/vagrant/website/source/docs/cli/box.html.md

   name.
 This is only required if a box is backed by multiple providers.
   If there is only a single provider, Vagrant will default to removing it.

+# Box prune

+**Command: `vagrant box prune`**

+This command removes old versions of installed boxes.
+If the box in currently in use vagrant will ask you if you to confirm.

+## Options

+* `--provider PROVIDER` - The specific provider type for the boxes to destroy.

+* `--dry-run` - Only print the boxes that would be removed.

+* `--name NAME` - The specific box name to check for outdated versions.

+* `--force` - Destroy without confirmation even when box is in use.

 # Box Repackage

 **Command: `vagrant box repackage NAME PROVIDER VERSION`**